GUIDE 2025

 • Customer service is responsive

-• User interface is simple and intuitive
+• The user interface is simple and intuitive

 Cons: